Jaid/parse-numberings/readme.md

 # numbered-list

 Finds and understands numberings in strings and file names.
-The detection is done in a heuristic way, but `numbered-list` helps you to decide if the results
+The detection is done in a heuristic way, but `numbered-list` helps you to decide if the results are reasonable or not.

 ## Installation